Mervodactyl/CV/cv.md

 _Oct 14 - Present_

-* Create responsive sites aimed for various device usage
+* Give consultancy advice to a multinational corporation on how to improve their website design and build and what steps they need to take: [Bora Plastics](http://www.boraplastik.com.tr/english)
-* Give consultancy advice to those who require assistance with either their websites and apps
+* Create a ticketing site for the established Burlesque dancer [Tabitha Taboo](http://www.tabithataboo.com/) and her event: [The Secret Drawing Room](https://github.com/Mervodactyl/TheSecretDrawingRoom)
-* Design and build personal projects with the deliberate aim to expand and improve ones skill set
+* Map out and begin app development for Private clients: References available on Request
-* Give talks to schools both primary and secondary with the aim to encourage young minds into technical fields
+* Give talks to schools both primary and secondary with the aim to encourage young minds into technical fields: [Tuffnel Primary](http://www.tufnellpark.islington.sch.uk/) / [Holloway Secondary](http://www.holloway.islington.sch.uk/)
 * Continued expansion and commitment to personal coding education

 ### [CritterCorder](https://www.behance.net/gallery/11111993/CritterCorder-Branding)